jamkerr/jamkerr/README.md

 ### Hi there 👋, I'm James!

-I'm a web developer with a broad background in tech and research.
+I'm a web developer with a broad background in tech, writing, and research.
 I get excited by [stuff like this](https://pudding.cool/2022/04/random/).

 You can read some more [info about me here](https://jamkerr.github.io/portfolio-site/).
 Or let's connect on:
 <a href="https://www.linkedin.com/in/james-a-kerr/">